SA43C:

 Conveners: Aaron J Ridley, University of Michigan, Climate and Space Sciences and Engineering, Ann Arbor, MI, United States, Douglas E. Rowland, NASA Goddard Space Flight Center, Heliophysics Sci.
 Div., Greenbelt, MD, United States and Juha Vierinen, MIT Haystack Observatory, Westford, MA, United States

-Chairs: Larry J Paxton, Applied Physics Laboratory Johns Hopkins, Laurel, MD, United States and Aaron J Ridley, University of Michigan Ann Arbor, Climate and Space Sciences and Engineering, Ann Arbor, United States
+Chairs: Larry J Paxton, Applied Physics Laboratory Johns Hopkins, Laurel, MD, United States and Aaron J Ridley, University of Michigan Ann Arbor, Climate and Space Sciences and Engineering, Ann Arbor, MI, United States

 OSPA Liaison: Larry J Paxton, Applied Physics Laboratory Johns Hopkins, Laurel, MD, United States